-- o a student placement model;
+- a student placement model;

 - a location or classroom;

 - o a class or course or packaged program;

 - o a computer program or software;

-- o a teacher;
+- a teacher:

-- o a label;
+- a label;

-- o merely a special education initiative; or
+- merely a special education initiative; or

-- a quick fix for low achievement.
+- o a quick fix for low achievement.

-In New Mexico, the RtI framework is established in Subsection D of 6.29.1.9 NMAC for all district and charter schools, and is known as the three-tier model of student intervention.
+In New Mexico, the Rtl framework is established in Subsection D of 6.29.1.9 NMAC for all district and charter schools, and is known as the three-tier model of student intervention.
 In brief, it includes the following: